AI4Finance-Foundation/FinRL/docs/source/faq.rst

 Section 5  Common issues/bugs
 ====================================
 - Package trading_calendars reports errors in Windows system:\
     Trading_calendars is not maintained now.
 It may report erros in Windows system (python>=3.7).
-These are two possible solutions: 1.Use python=3.6 environment 2.Replace trading_calendars with exchange_caldenars.
+These are two possible solutions: 1).Use python=3.6 environment.
+2).Replace trading_calendars with exchange_caldenars.